tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 I'll go through everything order by order, we'll learn numerous stuff, the main goal is for you within 12 months to become a paid frontend developer!
 This is the GUIDE I would've given my younger self!

-_The number in the end is the total months calculated for that phase._
+_The number, in the end, is the total months calculated for that phase._

-_If You manage to learn or accomplish things quicker then they are structured and feel confident to move on to the next phase, feel free to do so!
+_If You manage to learn or accomplish things quicker than they are structured and feel confident to move on to the next phase, feel free to do so!
 Also, know that this isn't the only path, feel free to tweak this path to fit into your life and whatever goals or deadlines you have set for yourself!_

 _This is the guide I wish I had read before starting to code.
 Specifically, before the time I decided to take coding seriously in fact, since this is gonna require discipline and work ethic, it is a commitment._